nuno120/YOLOV9_on_nuimages/README.md

-In order to train yolov9 I first converted the NuImages dataset to a standard yolo dataset format using Nuimage_dataset_to_yolo_dataset.ipynb
+In order to train yolov9 I first converted the NuImages dataset to a standard yolo dataset format using Nuimage_dataset_to_yolo_dataset.ipynb notebook.

-To use this notebook change the nuimages nuim to train, val and test and change the saving directory correspondingly.
-Also add render_image_2 to nuimages.py (/home/robo/miniconda3/envs/nuscenes/lib/python3.7/site-packages/nuimages)
+To use this add the render_image_2 function to nuimages.py file in the nuimages package (/home/robo/miniconda3/envs/nuscenes/lib/python3.7/site-packages/nuimages)